RoyoftheRavers/friendly-bet-games/README.md

 aims to focus on the fun aspects of the games.
 The button type used from the Bootstrap framework is the button 'info' class which reprents what the users are accessing.
 The secondary button is used for closing.

-Within sports.html, external links to sport fixtures and schedules are displayed in the traditional link format to give clarity to users that they are leaving the site. 'target=_blank' is used to ensure users can easily navigate back to the Friendly Bet site.
+Within sports.html, external links to sport fixtures and schedules are displayed with an arrow pointed right to give clarity to users that they are leaving the site. 'target=_blank' is used to ensure users can easily navigate back to the Friendly Bet site.

+In both gametypes and sports pages, collapse components are used to allow users to toggle their preferred choice without having all options open at once.
+The show class is used to display the first option on each page for visual effect when users land on the gametypes/sport page.

 Testing
 Pingdom